 Your marketing goals should also be tied to your overall business goals.
 Is your priority driving sales or building relationships with customers?
 Getting clear on these points is why it’s so important to create an integrated strategy from the start, and ensure that all departments are involved.

 4. Measure, Review, and Adjust

 So you’ve set new goals and detailed how you’re going to achieve them in your new digital marketing strategy.
 So now you can get on with the work and check back in a year to see if it worked, right?

 Wrong.
 The world of digital marketing is so fast-paced that your strategy needs almost constant reviewing to make sure it’s still working.
 Not every part of your strategy will be effective, and that’s OK – in time you’ll figure out what’s working for your business and you’ll get better at planning for the future.

-Whatever you do, don’t drop the ball on regularly measuring the success of campaigns and adjusting your strategy if necessary.
+Whatever you do, don’t drop the ball on regularly measuring the success of content-based campaigns and adjusting your strategy if necessary.

 Luckily, modern technology has made this much easier with advanced real-time analytics and AI algorithms that can automatically optimize your campaigns for you.
 It’s still time-consuming, but constant monitoring and adapting your strategy as you go along is key for success.